-Nurse Aide graduates are eligible to sit for the Certified nurse Aide examination (CNA).
+Surgical Technologist graduates are eligible to sit for the Certified Surgical Technologist exam (CST).

 STUDENT LOUNGE

 GREC offers a non-smoking lounge for the students.
 Many friendships are formed in the comfortable atmosphere shared by individuals with the same interest and dedication.